 Price factors include:

-A typical kit may contain:
+A typical kit may include:

 Isolde Claire